 - Two large shovelfuls of compost can be steeped in 5 gallons of water for 3 days.
 Distilled water is okay, but aquarium water is recommended best (Careful: not the chemically treated variety).

-(Since the components of your compost can vary, you'll have to adopt a "play it by ear/feel" method on application since the fertilizer will not have perfect chemical consistency from batch to batch.
+(Since the components of your hydroponic fertilizer DIY recipe can vary, you'll have to adopt a "play it by ear/feel" method on application since the hydro fertilizer will not have perfect chemical consistency from batch to batch.
 For starters, go with a recommended one gallon of compost tea per 100 gallons of reservoir).